starvskii/InvokeAI-colab-SS/README.md

 WHAT I'M PLAN TO DO NEXT:
- - Add google drive DIR as a default output path to save the jobs..
+ - Add google drive as a default output path to save the jobs..
+.
+.
+.
+.
+.

 ## Original README from camenduru are as below, follow him/her if you like it..